2captcha/2captcha-csharp/README.md

 <sup>[API method description.](https://2captcha.com/2captcha-api#coordinates)</sup>

-ClickCaptcha method returns coordinates of points on captcha image.
+ClickCaptcha (Coordinates) method returns coordinates of points on captcha image.
 Can be used if you need to click on particular points on the image.

 ```csharp
 Coordinates captcha = new Coordinates();